Default asset configuration

 Why are my events being automatically reassigned to a different project?

 This happens when the Calendar Name or Project field is mapped to a value that does not exist in the automation's asset list.
-When the value is missing or blank, the event defaults to the default asset.
+When the value is missing or blank, the event falls back to the asset carrying the Default chip.
 Verify that each project or calendar name in your mapping matches an entry in your automation's connected assets.